Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-cli-deploy-ai-unlimited.md

   --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM
 ```

-***The first one is for the demo (removed).
-Looks like we need to introduce the 3 templates and explain why they would use each one (like in the console topic).
-Then, show the code block for each?***
+***The first block looks like a mix of the all-in-one and the no load balancer.
+I guess we need a block for each of the 3 full install templates?***

 ***This topic is not about Jupyter.
-There's a separate CLI topic for that which needs to be fleshed out.
-Reason: There are 4 Jupyter options: 1. add the kernel to an existing Jupyter 2.
-Console 3.
-CLI 4.
-Docker.***
+There's a separate CLI topic for that which needs to be fleshed out.***

 :::note
 - CAPABILITY_IAM is required if IamRole is set to New.